 Profit from Solid Residue

-The solid residues produced by TDU unit also generate incomes as long as placement properly:
+The solid residues produced by tdu also generate incomes as long as placement properly:

 - Sell to brick factory to make bricks;